twbs/bootstrap/docs/layout/grid.md

   </table>
 </div>

-### Example: Semantic grid mixins
+### Semantic mixins

-In addition to [prebuilt grid classes](#grid-example-basic) for fast layouts, Bootstrap includes Less variables and mixins for quickly generating your own simple, semantic layouts.
+In addition to [prebuilt grid classes](#grid-example-basic) for fast layouts, Bootstrap includes Sass variables and mixins for quickly generating your own simple, semantic layouts.

 #### Variables

 Variables determine the number of columns, the gutter width, and the media query point at which to begin floating columns.
 We use these to generate the predefined grid classes documented above, as well as for the custom mixins listed below.

 {% highlight scss %}
-@grid-columns:      12;
+$grid-columns:      12;
-@grid-gutter-width: 1.5rem;
+$grid-gutter-width: 1.5rem;
 {% endhighlight %}

 #### Mixins